 Manchester United v Leeds United - Marcelo Bielsa press conference, team news, injury updates and transfers latest

+Manchester United v Leeds United - Marcelo Bielsa press conference on 'resolved' Whites contract and Diego Llorente injury

 Leeds United head coach Marcelo Bielsa is facing the media for the first time this season today ahead of Saturday's Premier League opener at arch rivals Manchester United.